MohamedAbdelhalem/dbatools/Features_and_Administration/Columnstore/Deltastore_monitor.md

-so how to know the number of deltastores in my columnstore clustered index
+## How can I determine the number of deltastores in my columnstore clustered index?

 To find out the number of deltastores in your clustered columnstore index, you can query the system catalog views in SQL Server.
 Specifically, you can use the `sys.column_store_row_groups` view, which provides information about the rowgroups, including deltastores.